Green Car Park – located beside Community Garden off Cowglen Road.

 *The multi-story car park is undergoing refurbishment which will be completed in October 2019.
 Car park levels will be closed at stages during the works.

 Please note that Tesco has implemented a 2 hour parking limit in their car park located directly outside their store.
 If your car is in the Tesco car park for more than 2 hours, you will be liable to pay a £70 parking charge.
-For further information, please contact Tesco directly.
+For further information, please call Tesco Customer Service– 0345 026 9545 then option 3 then option 3 then option 1.

 All vehicles are parked and left at the owners risk.